apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Reliance on Salaried Developers:

-Most of the developers are paid by their employer to contribute to this project, but given some volunteer developers and the committers' sense of ownership for the code, the project would continue without issue even if no salaried developers contributed to the project.
+Most of the developers are paid by their employer to contribute to this project.
+Given some volunteer developers and the committers' sense of ownership for the code, the project could continue even if no salaried developers contributed to the project.

 #### Relationships with Other Apache Products:

 HugeGraph follows the Apache TinkerPop specification, uses Apache Commons, Apache HttpClient, and Apache HttpCore to implement the basic functions.
 Users can choose Apache Cassandra or Apache HBase as one of the storage backends of HugeGraph.

-#### A Excessive Fascination with the Apache Brand:
+#### An Excessive Fascination with the Apache Brand:

 Although we expect that the Apache brand may help attract more contributors, our interest in starting this project is based on the factors mentioned in the fundamentals section.
 We are interested in joining ASF to increase our connections in the open source world.
 Based on extensive collaboration, it is possible to build a community of developers and committers that live longer than the founder.